These Numbers Show Favorable Signs for Savara Inc. (SVRA)

 Savara Inc. (SVRA) Insider Activity

-A total of 3 insider transactions have happened at Savara Inc. (SVRA) in the last six months, with sales accounting for 0 and purchases happening 3 times.
-The most recent transaction is an insider purchase by Pauls Matthew, the company’s CHIEF EXECUTIVE OFFICER.
-SEC filings show that Pauls Matthew bought 28,700 shares of the company’s common stock on Feb 22 at a price of $1.74 per share for a total of $50038.0.
-Following the purchase, the insider now owns 0.26 million shares.
+A total of 2 insider transactions have happened at Savara Inc. (SVRA) in the last six months, with sales accounting for 0 and purchases happening 2 times.
+The most recent transaction is an insider purchase by Lowrance David L, the company’s CHIEF FINANCIAL OFFICER.
+SEC filings show that Lowrance David L bought 13,793 shares of the company’s common stock on Mar 15 at a price of $1.45 per share for a total of $20000.0.
+Following the purchase, the insider now owns 13793.0 shares.

+Savara Inc. disclosed in a document filed with the SEC on Mar 15 that McCracken Joseph S (Director) bought a total of 68,965 shares of the company’s common stock.
+The trade occurred on Mar 15 and was made at $1.45 per share for $99999.0.
+Following the transaction, the insider now directly holds 0.17 million shares of the SVRA stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.